-This policy is an appendix of the Herefordshire Pupil Referral Service (HPRS) Behaviour Policy; it deals with the policy and practice which informs the use of exclusion.
-It is underpinned by the shared commitment of all members of our community to achieve a very important aim: To ensure the safety and well-being of all pupils, and to maintain an appropriate educational environment in which all can learn and succeed.
+This policy is an appendix of the Herefordshire Pupil Referral Service (HPRS) Behaviour Policy and follows guidance as set out in the Department for Education Guidance: Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement, dated September 2023; it deals with the policy and practice which informs the use of suspension and permanent exclusion.
+It is underpinned by the shared commitment of all members of our community to achieve a very important aim: To ensure the safety and well-being of all pupils, and to maintain an appropriate educational environment where children and young people are protected from disruption and are in a calm, safe, and supportive learning environment that brings out the best in every pupil.